All-way stop: Worldwide comparisons

 Few countries outside North America – least of all, those in Europe – have intersections at which all users must stop at all times; the conditions for stop sign placement may indeed preclude such an arrangement in many places.
 In Sweden all-way stops (Flervägsstopp) have been tested since the 1980s but are little used even though they are now permitted.
 In the UK they have always been very uncommon and were formally prohibited by the Department for Transport in 2002.

 Four-way stops are common in the Southern African Development Community area, with priority going to the first vehicle to arrive and stop at the line.

-The United Arab Emirates also has four-way stops as well.
+The United Arab Emirates also has four-way stops.

 At four-legged intersections within Europe, a roundabout or mini-roundabout may be used to assign a relative priority to each approach.
 (Roundabouts remain rare in North America, where early failures of rotaries and traffic circles caused such designs to lose favor until the gradual introduction of the modern roundabout in the late 20th century.)
 Alternatively, at smaller intersections, priority to the right is widely used in most countries.